semiromid/blissify/README.md

 bundler.transform(blissify.configure('.bliss'));
 ```

 ## debug

-to set the compiler in debug mode, set `verbose=true` when instatiating blissify
+to set the transformer in debug mode, set `verbose=true` when instatiating blissify

 ```
 var blissify = require('blissify');
 blissify.verbose = true;
 ```

-when enabled, debug mode will `console.error` whenever a parse error occurs. this is super helpful if you're using [watchify](https://github.com/substack/watchify).

-the log will look like:
+when enabled, debug mode will `console.error` whenever a parse error occurs. this is super helpful if you're using [watchify](https://github.com/substack/watchify). the log will look like:

 ```
 [blissify] error: <badTemplate.html>